 I love this cheesecake adorned with raspberries if it’s summer, which helps cut through the decadence.
 Any berry or fruit should pair beautifully with this creation, but of course, it’s fine plain as well.

-If your cheesecake cracks, don’t be – it happens.
+If your cheesecake cracks, don’t be worried – it happens.
 The only thing cracks affect are appearance; the cheesecake still retains all its other glory.
 And that’s why you gotta have the raspberries on hand to cover up any blemishes.
 Another tip, do not bake a cheesecake like a cake- it should still be jiggly in the center when the baking time is done.
 Once it cools completely, it will firm up.
 Over-baking your cheesecake will result in a bit of a grainy texture- and we want silky smooth.
 So tempting as it is, take the cheesecake out of the oven at the right time.